-At Leadership Strategies – The Facilitation Company, we believe there are five key principles for taking a facilitative approach.
-These principles stem from the fundamental secret of facilitation which is described in the introduction of my book, The Secrets of Facilitation.
+At Leadership Strategies, we believe there are five key principles for taking a facilitative approach.
+These principles stem from the fundamental secret of facilitation.

 The Fundamental Secret of Facilitation

-In essence, when you get the people impacted by a decision involved in the decision-making, you can achieve much higher levels of buy-in and commitment to implementation.
+In essence, when you involve the people who are impacted by the decision-making process, you will achieve higher levels of buy-in and commitment.

 So, how do you do this?
 How do you take a facilitative approach in your everyday work?
 The following principles provide guidelines for doing this:

-How often does a decision come down from headquarters which the people in the field know makes absolutely no sense?
-The idea couldn’t possibly work, and everyone knows it, except the leaders.
-What happens?
-Time and energy is wasted implementing something that months later gets abandoned when the leaders finally figure out it was a bad idea.
-If they had only asked, the wasted time and resources could have been put to a much more productive use – if they had only asked.
+How often does a decision come down from headquarters that makes absolutely no sense the people in the field?
+Those ideas can’t possibly work, and everyone knows it – except the leaders.
+So, what happens?
+We waste time and energy implementing something we’ll likely abandon later when the leaders finally figure out it was a bad idea.
+If they had only asked, the wasted time and resources could have been put to a much more productive use.

-- In the first case of a decision coming from headquarters, the involvement of those who would have to implement the decision would have likely yielded an even better solution that took into account issues and situations that the workers understood but of which the leaders were unaware.
+Involving those who have to implement a decision can also yield an even better solution.
+One that takes into account issues and situations that the workers understand, but the leaders may be unaware.